HSC Chemistry Syllabus Notes

 - If a dynamic equilibrium occurs in an open system, equilibrium is likely to never be achieved as the concentrations of the reactants and products are consistently being varied.
 We will explore more into this when we examine Le Chatelier’s Principle in Module 5 – Inquiry Question #2 notes.

-Comparatively, static equilibrium can exist in both open and closed systems.
+Comparatively, static equilibrium could exist in both open and closed systems.

 - For example, the Graphite <-> Diamond static equilibrium can exist in both open and closed systems.